If you’re staying in hospital as an inpatient you’ll be made comfortable and be cared for by our dedicated teams.

-You will have a small locker next to your bed/chair for your personal possessions.
-However, storage space is limited.
-You should, where possible, bring with you or have brought in for you:
+You will have a small locker next to your bed or chair for your personal possessions.
+Storage space is limited, but where possible, please bring with you or have brought in for you:

-- Prescribed tablets and medication that you usually take at home.
-Please give any prescribed tablets and medicines to a nurse.
-The doctor will prescribe all the tablets and medicines that you need while you are in hospital and for when you return home.
-If you have a card giving details of any current treatment particularly a steroid card or Warfarin booklet, please bring this with you and inform one of the nurses.
+- Any prescribed tablets and medication that you usually take at home.
+Please give these to a nurse.
+The doctor will prescribe all the tablets and medicines that you need while you are in hospital, as well as any you need when you return home.
+If you have a card detailing any current treatment, particularly a steroid card or Warfarin booklet, please bring this with you and inform one of the nurses.

-- Correctly fitting slippers or shoes (to avoid slips or falls during your stay in hospital).
-Further information about reducing the risk of falling whilst in hospital is available; please discuss this with your nurse
+- Slippers or shoes that fit properly, to avoid slips or falls during your stay in hospital.
+Further information about reducing the risk of falling while in hospital is available; please discuss this with your nurse.

-- Toiletries (including hair brush or comb, soap or (soap substitute), toothbrush, toothpaste or denture cleaner and shaving equipment.
+- Toiletries, including a hairbrush or comb, soap or a soap substitute, toothbrush, toothpaste or denture cleaner, and any shaving equipment needed.

 - Loose or comfortable day clothes.

-- Some money for the television and phone system by your bedside.
+- Money for the television and phone system by your bedside.

-- Your most recently prescribed spectacles, contact lenses (including cleaning fluid), hearing aid and denture box.
+- Your most recently prescribed spectacles or contact lenses (including cleaning fluid), any hearing aids and denture box.